Drifter-Supremo/gorlea-snap-tales/memory-bank/progress.md

 - Backend and AI integration pending setup and implementation.
 - Security and performance optimizations to be addressed during development.
-- Cloudinary configuration needs to be properly secured in production.
+- Firebase Storage security rules are currently set to be permissive for development; need to be tightened for production.
 - Need to implement proper error handling for image uploads.
+- Need to ensure all Firebase SDK operations are used for storage operations to avoid CORS issues.